 How Does Thermagie-CPT Work?

-Find Out How the Non-Invasive Thermagie-CPT Work.
-Thermage received FDA approval in 2002 for eye wrinkle treatment, in 2004 for facial wrinkle treatment and in 2005 for cellulite, body laxity and signs of aging.
+Thermage technology received FDA approval in 2002 for eye wrinkle treatment, in 2004 for facial wrinkle treatment and in 2005 for cellulite, body laxity and signs of aging.
 Thermagie-CPT is a procedure in which heats the skin to make it firm, toned and devoid of scars.
 Does it work?
 Yes, it does.
 The Thermagie-CPT treatment is available in around 80 countries, with thousands of treatments with a very high success rate.
 In this article, we will understand how Thermagie-CPT works.
 It creates deep collagen rich layers which plumps the skin and reduces fine lines and wrinkles.
 Sagging skin and the treatment of wrinkles in a non surgical facelift treatment, it is a skin rejuvenation treatment with next to no treated downtime.

 Understanding the Thermagie-CPT Working Process

 Anyone with an understanding of Ohm’s Law and electromagnetic energy will easily comprehend the Thermagie-CPT process.
 If not, we have broken down the process for a layman to understand.
 Thermagie-CPT non invasive treatment is the process of directing electrical current in the deep tissues of the skin.
 As the current meets the cells, the cells resist, and the resistant produces heat energy.
 This heat energy causes the existing collagen cells to break and stimulate the growth of new collagen and elastin cells, which makes the skin firm and toned.